Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Real data applications

-We use $R_1, R_2, R_3 = 6, 6, 156$ where the time mode is not compressed and the other two latent dimensions are chosen according to the literature \citep{lozano2009spatial,bahadori2014fast,chen2020multivariate}.
-We use the Legendre basis functions of order 5 for $\bPhi(\bX)$.
-Here we have $J = 11$.
-Six estimated bi-variate loading functions corresponding to the six columns of $\bPhi(\bX)\hat\bB$ are plotted in Figure \ref{fig:appl-space-loading}.
-The singular values corresponding to each column of $\bPhi(\bX)\hat\bB$ are $40.55$, $15.57$, $5.44$, $3.41$, $2.50$, and $2.26$.
-Or equivalently, the first to the sixth column of $\bPhi(\bX)\hat\bB$ explains approximately $84.79\%$ , $12.50\%$, $1.52\%$, $0.60\%$, $0.32\%$, $0.26\%$ of the variance along the first mode of the tensor after projection $\calY\times_1 \bP_1$.
-The space loading surfaces are highly nonlinear.
+\paragraph{Climate variable and spatial factors.} We use $R_1, R_2, R_3 = 6, 6, 156$ where the time mode is not compressed and the other two latent dimensions are chosen according to the literature \citep{lozano2009spatial,bahadori2014fast,chen2020multivariate}.
+We use the Legendre basis functions of order 5 for $\bPhi_1(\bX)$ and number of basis $J = 11$.
+The slices of latent tensor factor $\bF_{r_1 : :}$, $r_1\in [6]$, correspond to six spatial factors and the slices $\bF_{: r_2 :}$, $r_2\in [6]$, correspond to the six climate variable factors.
+The meaning of the latent factors can be inferred from their corresponding variable loading matrix $\bA_2$ and spatial loading surfaces in $\bPhi_1(\bX)\bB_1$.